arsenal942/Cordova-Network-Manager/README.md

 - This will not run in the xCode simulator and requires a physical iOS device to be connected to the machine when building.
 If you don't attach a physical device, the build will fail.

 - Capabilities 'HotspotConfiguration' and 'NetworkExtensions' needed to be enabled/added to the xCode project prior to building.
+ -- This plugin will add the capabilities automatically to your xCode project.

 ```javascript

 cordovaNetworkManager.iOSConnectNetwork(ssid, ssidPassword, success, fail)

 ```
+- Returns a promise that will resolve when the network once the success or error callback fires.
+ -- Prior to resolving the promise, it will check whether or not we are connected to the specified SSID (network)
 - SSID is the network to connect to
 - Password is the password of the given SSID

 ```javascript